Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 \subsubsection{Adapted feedback strategies}

 A Stackelberg game under the adapted feedback (AF) information structure differs from the other Stackelberg equilibrium, not only in the information structure itself, but also in the way the game is played.
 In this scenario, both players only have access to the current value of $X$ and the trajectory of the Brownian motion $W$.
 In other words, the leader's strategy at time $t \in [0,T]$ can only depend on the value $X_t$ and the realisation of the Brownian motion on $[0,t]$.
-Under this information structure, the equilibrium is not \textit{global}, in the sense that at each time $t \in [0,T]$, the leader first decides her action $\alpha_t$, and then the follower makes his decision, immediately after observing the leader’s instant action at time $t$, rather than her whole strategy over $[0,T]$.
 Therefore, the leader’s and follower’s strategy spaces are respectively defined by